mczuchnowski/mczuchnowski.github.io/_posts/2015-01-12-keeping-your-secrets-safe-in-rails.md

 to them.
 The thing is, if you're using version control (and who doesn't?), your credentials (secret keys, passwords) will find their way to the hands of people whose intentions are anything but ethical.
-So how do you inject these secret strings into your Rails app without compromising security?
+So how do you inject these secret strings into your Rails app without compromising security?"
+category: tutorials
+tags: [ruby on rails, rails 4, security, git]
+---
+{% include JB/setup %}

+{{ page.description }}
 <!--break-->

 <h2>Environment variables</h2>